Pauli channels can be estimated from syndrome measurements in quantum error correction: Discussion

 In this work, we considered the estimation of Pauli channels just from the measurements done anyway during the decoding of a quantum code.
 We established a general condition for the feasibility of this estimation and explained the relation to the pure distance of the code.
-Essentially, the estimation is possible as long as the noise has no long range correlations which exceed the detection capabilities of the code.
+Essentially, the estimation is possible as long as the noise has no correlations which exceed the detection capabilities of the code.
 This result does not rely on the limit of vanishing error rates, and applies even if high weight errors occur frequently, as long as these high weight errors arise as a combination of independent lower weight errors.
 Our results cover general stabilizer codes and quantum data-syndrome codes \cite{ashikhmin_quantumdatasyndromecodes,fujiwara_datasyndromecodes, delfosse_beyondsingleshotfaulttolerance} and also take into account measurement errors.
 The previously proposed \emph{adaptive weight estimator} \cite{obrien_adaptiveweightestimator} can be seen as a special case of our general results, since it solves a specific instance of the system \eqref{eq:BinomialSystemE-F} for single qubit noise and a limited class of codes, those that admit a minimum weight matching decoder.

 An interesting new problem is an analogue of our results on the logical level.
 Since we cannot identify the rates of undetectable errors, there is no full identifiability for correlations larger than the pure distance.
 However, we expect that the logical channel can still be identified, as long as there are no correlations larger than the actual distance of the code.
 This would practically allow for an analogue of \Cref{thm:main-informal}, using the distance instead of the pure distance.
-Furthermore, our proof naturally suggests a method of moments estimator by inserting the empirical moments in \eqref{eq:BinomialSystemE-F}.
-Establishing a practical method based on this idea, and proving performance guarantees for it, is ongoing work.
+Furthermore, our proof naturally suggests a method of moments estimator for the Pauli error rates by inserting the empirical moments in \eqref{eq:BinomialSystemE-F}.
+A detailed analysis of this method, including rigorous performance guarantees as well as a better assessment of its sample complexity, is ongoing work.